debra-soth/fitconnect/docs/technical-docs/architecture.md

 [Give a high-level overview of what your app does and how it achieves it: similar to the value proposition, but targeted at a fellow developer who wishes to contribute.]

+**What Our App Does:**

+FitConnect is a Flask-based web application designed to connect people with the same fitness goals and interests through event organization.
+Users can register and manage their fitness profiles.
+The app also allows users to create, view and participate in fitness events that are organized by other users.

 ## Codemap

 [Describe how your app is structured.
 Don't aim for completeness, rather describe *just* the most important parts.]